Snow or rain camp must-haves

 snow ready to fall from trees: snow falling from tree:

 Waterproof material looks and feels plasticy or rubbery.
-If a jacket feels like cloth it is probably not waterproof, except possibly Gore-tex or DRYRIDE two-layer fabric.
-They are advertised as being both waterproof and breathable (capable of letting your sweat out).
+If a jacket feels like cloth it is probably not waterproof, except possibly various two-layer fabrics advertised as being both waterproof and breathable (capable of letting your sweat out).
 If you can afford it, at $300-790 for a parka, (and if all of the newer ones really work that well, the first ones didn’t always function in heavy rain or when dirty) then go for it.

 Your snowboarding jacket/pants/bib are probably snow-proof but not waterproof.
 BUT if they are and if we get early spring type weather with rain and warmish temperatures instead of winter temps, you could really wish you had a lighter rain jacket to switch into besides the heavier gear.

 If you are not sure if your ski or snowboard pants / bib / jacket really are waterproof, wear them in the shower.
-After you dry them out, wear them to Home Depot / Ace Hardware to try on waterproof rain gear that fits over them.
+After you dry them out, wear them to a hardware store to try on waterproof rain gear that fits over them.

 snow camp oversized rain jacket: Buy your waterproof outer layer a size larger than normal to have room for warm things under it.
 On a budget?
-Get a set (pants and jacket with a hood) of ($27 to $49 in 2021) construction worker raingear at Home Depot / Ace Hardware.
+Get a set (pants and jacket with a hood) of ($30 to $60+ in 2024) construction worker raingear at a hardware store.

 man standing on a bridge in heavy rain snow mix